What is Aspartame?

 Polyglycerol polyricinoleate, more commonly known as PGPR, is an emulsifier derived from castor bean oil and often used to improve processing characteristics of chocolate.
 PGPR was first used in chocolate in England in 1952; since then, it has been used in various food applications such as cooking oils and fats, stick margarine, spreads, low fat dressings, ice cream and flour.

 What is an emulsifier?
-What other emulsifiers are used by Hershey?
+What other emulsifiers are used in chocolate?

 An emulsifier is an ingredient that is typically used in food production as a way to keep fat and water from separating in the product.
 When cooking at home, egg yolks are often used as an emulsifier.
 Emulsifiers also are used in the confectionery industry to improve the flow characteristics of chocolate so that it can be pumped more freely in a manufacturing plant.
 They also facilitate the molding of chocolates into various shapes.
 Another emulsifier commonly used in chocolate is soy lecithin, which is usually obtained from soybeans.